SamMarkowitz/docs-test/tutorial/10_lesson.rst

 would have to override the default break on a result of failure by mapping the ``break`` key to an empty list (``[]``).

+The published ``address`` variable will contain the ``address`` value from the last iteration of the loop.
+We can use at the same way published variables are used in regular tasks.
+However, when using loops, you often want to aggregate the published output.
+We will do that in the next lesson.

 List Types
 ----------